Trams in Plzeň

 The Plzeň tram network (Tramvajová doprava v Plzni) is a tram network serving Plzeň, the fourth most populous city in the Czech Republic.

 The network is 21.7 km long with tramcars running on a standard-gauge railway.
-The system is operated by Plzeňské městské dopravní podniky (PMDP; Plzeň Urban Transport Companies), and integrated in the Integrovaná doprava Plzeňského kraje (IDPK; Integrated Transport of the Plzeň Region) system.
-Using just three lines, Plzeň's trams still account for about 45% of the total volume of public transport in the city, forming the backbone of the city's transport system.
+The system is operated by Plzeňské městské dopravní podniky (PMDP).
+Using just three lines, Plzeň trams still account for about 45% of the total volume of public transport in the city, forming the backbone of the city's transport system.

 History

 Early days

 In the 19th century Plzeň, thanks to new industrial enterprises, the town was growing so fast that it needed an acute solution to the difficult traffic situation, as horse-drawn carriages could no longer provide reliable transport.
 František Křižík drew up the plans for an electric tramway; his company then carried out the construction of the line partly with Škoda.
 Construction began in 1896 and was finished three years later.

 The first section was inaugurated on 29 June 1899.
 The entire network consisted of three single-track lines (Bory–Lochotín, Skvrňany–Nepomucka třída, Náměstí–Plynárna), with the tram depot established at Cukrovarská Street.